-A Hearing Test for Hearing Loss
+A Hearing Tests for Hearing Loss

 Today, it’s estimated that over 40 million Americans over the age of 18 are suffering from some degree of hearing loss.
 Despite incredible advancements with hearing aid technology, often times men and women are going years before even discovering they have a hearing loss, let alone treating it.
 Why?
 Most people simply overlook their hearing health and neglect to sit for a hearing evaluation.

 For many adults 50 and older, hearing problems develop gradually over time and are a symptom of the aging process, which makes hearing loss harder to detect.
-Most Doctors recommend that anyone over the age of 50 receive annual hearing screenings as part of routine wellness care to try and detect hearing problems faster.
+Most doctors recommend that anyone over the age of 50 receive annual hearing screenings as part of routine wellness care to try and detect hearing problems faster.
 Early detection and treatment leads to prolonged better hearing and a lower likelihood of other serious health problems.

 Untreated hearing loss is assoicated with a number of serious health risks including: